Quick Answer

 Vandoren SR2125 Alto Sax Traditional Reeds Strength 2.5; Box

-Alto sax players: Vandoren SR2125 Traditional Reeds at $38 for 10 are the standard recommendation — consistent, well-voiced for classical and jazz, and what most conservatories and teachers specify.
-Clarinet students: D'Addario Rico Bb Clarinet Reeds at $24 for 10 are the most commonly recommended beginner-to-intermediate reed.
-For a budget practice supply, the generic Strength 2.5 clarinet reeds at $9 for 10 work for daily practice when saving premium reeds for lessons and performances.
+Alto sax players: Vandoren SR2125 Traditional Reeds ($38/10) are the standard — consistent, well-voiced, and specified by most conservatories.
+Clarinet students: D'Addario Rico Bb Clarinet Reeds ($24/10) are the most commonly recommended beginner-to-intermediate reed.
+Budget option: generic Strength 2.5 clarinet reeds ($9/10) work for daily practice when saving premium reeds for lessons.

 See Today’s Price →